Te Moana-a-Toi

 Te Ara Wāhine is built on a simple belief: female football grows strongest when clubs work together.

-• A centralised talent pathway into NZ Football’s Talent Development Programme (TDP) youth teams and NRFL senior women’s teams.
+• A centralised talent pathway into NZ Football’s Talent Development Programme (TDP) youth teams and high level senior women’s teams.

-• Hub-based development programmes offering additional training opportunities for enthusiastic girls aged 8–13.
+• Development programmes offering additional training opportunities for enthusiastic girls aged 8–13.

 • Shared coaching expertise, resources, and funding mechanisms to lift capability across the region